Skyvell/itx/README.md

 - If you wish to remove files -> use the remove command.
 Otherwise the configuration file won't be accurate.
 - If you wish to move files -> edit the configuration file accordingly.
 Otherwise you will break tracking of those files.

-## Accuire a local copy of the blockchain database.
+## Acquire a local copy of the blockchain database.
 Here you have two options.
 Either set up a local citizen node or download a snapshot of the blockchain.
 The first option would be more suitable if you would like to keep your extracted transaction data up to date over time.
 The second option would suffice if you just want some transaction data up to the current point in time.

 #### Option 1 - run local citizen node